The Adventures of Superpup: Other media

 A book titled Superboy and Superpup: The Lost Videos, written by Chuck Harter, was published in 1993 by Cult Movies Press.
 Employees had seen the obscure pilots for both of the proposed replacements for the Reeves series, as well as twelve unproduced Superboy scripts.
 Both were released unofficially to the public domain on the VHS format.
 It is also available as part of Warner Home Video's fourteen-disc DVD set, Superman Ultimate Collector's Edition.
 Half of the episode is presented in the collection in color from a surviving print, while the other half of the pilot is presented in black & white from a video master of lesser quality.
-In September 2022, BearManorMedia.com republished "Superboy & Superpup The Lost Videos" by Chuck Harter, now with a full color front cover.
-The new edition is available in hardback, paperback and e-book editions.
+In September 2022, BearManorMedia.com republished Superboy and Superpup: The Lost Videos.